Hartman H. Lomawaima

-Hartman H. Lomawaima (November 11, 1949 – July 8, 2008) was the first Native American director of the Arizona State Museum.
-He was only the fifth director in the history of the museum.
+Hartman H. Lomawaima (November 11, 1949 – July 8, 2008) was a Hopi museum director.
+He served as the fifth director of the Arizona State Museum, and was the first Native American to hold the position.
 He also was the first Native American to hold a position as director of a state agency in Arizona, and was on the board of trustees for the Smithsonian's National Museum of the American Indian in Washington, D.C.